Department of CorrectionP.O. Box 83720

 Non-hiring restrictions are in place for candidates who:

-Have close friends or relatives under IDOC care & custody where the vacancy exists
+- Have close friends or relatives under IDOC care & custody

-TO APPLY: Click on any Apply Online button to the left and follow the instructions provided to complete the Application Information and Exam for this position.
+Click on any Apply Online button to the left and follow the instructions provided to complete the Application Checklist Information and Exam for this position.
+Remember to update your online application information, please select/add:

 Without this information, your name cannot be referred to the hiring agency.
-You must complete all items in the Application Checklist under General Information and Optional Information.
-This includes: Personal Information, Education, Work History, Cities, Agencies, Job Type/Shift, Skills, and Customized Resume.
+You must complete all items in the Application Checklist under General Information and Optional Information to include Personal Information, Education, Work History, Cities, Agencies, Job Type/Shift, Skills, and Resume.

 CHOOSE A CAREER WITH US!